enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/javascript/NodeJs_Event.md

 - `setTimeout()` and `setInterval()`
 - `setImmediate()` is special, it will be executed after [poll phase](4-poll-phase)
+- [poll phase](4-poll-phase) control when timer are executed

+a schedule execute after 100ms

+a reading file asynchronously task start at 95ms

+total delay will be 105ms

 ### 2. pending callbacks phase